 All of these products are available at your local Franklin Vets clinic.

-Lamb milk powders are specially formulated to meet the needs of your kid goat.
+Ankid milk powder is specially formulated to meet the needs of your kid goat.
 Lamb/goat teats that can be screwed onto a coke or water bottle or complete lamb/goat feeding bottles are available from Franklin Vets.
 Supplement the milk with a lamb or multifeed pellet and keep moving your goat so it has access to fresh grass every day.

 Vaccination and Drenching